yangdunyu/my-oci-arm-host-capacity/README.md

 ### Step 1: Generate OCI API Keys

+API keys are credentials that allow you to interact with the OCI API.
+These keys grant programmatic access to your OCI resources, enabling automation tools like Terraform to create and manage infrastructure on your behalf.
+You'll need to generate these keys to authenticate your requests to the OCI API.

 From the process below, you'll obtain these values for your `.tfvars` file:
 - `tenancy_ocid`: Your tenancy OCID
 - `user_ocid`: Your user OCID